-'Manufacturing pipeline' at Grasso tops expectations, officials say already secured employment, he'll start "giving something method by the Boat hack" to the program next
+'Manufacturing pipeline' at Grasso tops expectations, officials say already secured employment, he'll start "giving something

 By BRIAN HALLENBECK

 Check Presentation

 Check Presentation

 Grasso Welding Lab

 Our Presenters

 Patrick Flaherty is Assistant Director of Research and Information at the Connecticut Department of Labor.
 Prior to his promotion to Assistant Director he was an economist in the Office of Research where his responsibilities included occupational projections and long-term industry projections.
 He received his Bachelors Degree in Social Studies from Harvard University and his Masters Degree in Economics from the University of Connecticut.
 Patrick's research interests focus on displaced workers and human capital development.
 He has authored several manuscripts for the Office of Research, has given many talks and presentations to business and jobseeker groups.